jfo/blog/source/posts/sild-actual-lists.md

-Now I have a program that can take an arbitrary string of arbitrarily nested parenthetical expressions and turn it into an abstract syntax tree that's represented in memory by WHAT IS THE NAME OF THAT STRUCTURE TODO.
+Now I have a program that can take an arbitrary string of arbitrarily nested parenthetical expressions and turn it into an abstract syntax tree that's represented in memory in a structured way.
 It doesn't handle malformed input very well, and I can't do much with the structure I've read in yet, but this is really great!